qjon/angular2-tree/README.md

 ## Usage

-Include _TreeModule_  in your application module and create Store with empty state and initialize Effects
+Include _TreeModule_  in your application module and create Store with empty state and initialize Effects.

-    import {TreeModule} from '@rign/angular2-tree/main';
+    import {TreeModule} from '@rign/angular2-tree';

     @NgModule({
       declarations: [